battleman1/AMQ_Song_Lookup/README.md

 if anyone knows how to always have the up to date version of the json do let me know so that i can implement it.

 ## user manual
-basically type in name of anime/artist/song and it will find all matches. search enging works similar to that of amq in which spaces do funny stuff. add a ' ' directly after search in order to further search for op/ed/ins and their respective number (ex: gintama ins3) afterwards, input the number in front of the song you want. it will automatically pop up in your browser!
+Basically type in name of anime/artist/song and it will find all matches. search enging works similar to that of amq in which spaces do funny stuff.

+notes:
+- add a ' ' directly after search in order to further search for op/ed/ins and their respective number (ex: gintama ins3)
+- afterwards, input the number in front of the song you want. it will automatically pop up in your browser!